DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Motivation

-However, the separation between the clusters is only loose using LAS and flux S/N. Due to the size of the doubles catalog (15,888), visual inspection is impractical with a small team.
+However, the separation between the clusters is only loose using LAS and flux S/N. Due to the size of the doubles catalog (15,888 sources), visual inspection is impractical with a small team.
 Thus, we invoke the use of a random forest model, which can identify and learn the much less obvious correlations between parameters and classes and make this classification with more nuance.
 Using these more granular correlations alongside the already apparent correlations LAS and flux S/N and the number of artifacts, a random forest model is well-poised to identify the number of artifacts in each source.

-Due to the similarities between the triples and doubles brightest component prominence in Figs. \ref{fig:triples_prom_hist} and \ref{fig:doubles_prom_hist} and the structural similarities between the LAS and flux S/N plots for both subsets in Fig. \ref{fig:las_flux_sn}, it is likely that the primary artifact-distinguishing parameters are the same in both datasets.
+Due to the structural similarities between the LAS and flux S/N plots for both subsets in Fig. \ref{fig:las_flux_sn} it is likely that the primary artifact-distinguishing parameters are the same in both datasets.
 The analogy between double and triple artifact classes further implies that an accurate random forest model trained on triples is likely to be accurate classifying doubles.